variantstudios/greeleydowntown.com/pages/more/parking-map/index.md

 1. Find your parking spot&nbsp;<br>2.
 Launch the Passport App on your phone&nbsp;<br>3.
 Enjoy Downtown&nbsp;<br>4.
 The app will send an alert near the end of your parking time (First 2 hours are free)&nbsp;<br>5.
 Pay for more time&nbsp;<br>6.
 Continue to enjoy Downtown

 **How to Use Passport**<br>1.
-Download the Passport Parking app from the Apple App Store or Google Play store or visit the website.<br>2.
+Download the Passport Parking app from the Apple App Store or Google Play store or visit the [website](https://ppprk.com/park/){: target="_blank"}.<br>2.
 Create an account with your mobile phone number or email address.<br>3.
 Park anywhere you see Passport Parking app signs and decals.<br>4.
 Start your parking session from your phone immediately after parking your car.<br>5.
 Get reminders when your parking time is about to expire and remotely extend your time!

 Or call (877) 959-4718 and pay for your extended parking over the phone.

+For more information visit [http://greeleygov.com/services/parking/downtown-parking](http://greeleygov.com/services/parking/downtown-parking){: target="_blank"}&nbsp;or email parking@greeleygov.com&nbsp;